mboehmerm/Touch-Display-ili9341-320x240/README.md

   - different rotation : modify the line "#define SCREEN_ROTATION **0**"
   - try other demo or example : uncomment **ONE** of the lines starting with "lv_demo_" or "lv_example_"
 - Before uploading :
-  - if necessary set environment "Default (LVGL_Demo)"
+  - If necessary set environment to "Default (LVGL_Demo)"
   - Connect the ESP32 DevKitC v4
 - Upload  ( [screenshot](/pictures/PlatformIO_Upload_LVGL.jpg) )